eman602/bookmovie_app/README.md

 For my own app, I wrote 23 different tests.

-## Web application display of the app.
+## Web application display of the app
 ![DeleteMovie](https://user-images.githubusercontent.com/64255340/82816985-0c7ba680-9e94-11ea-8d98-2fe7bfa7ef66.png)

 This is the Delete Page of the side allowing an individual to enter a Book name into the form and if the book placed is within the database, they are given the ability to delete the book from the list.
 Upon pressing that button, they would be directed to the Book page where they would be able to see that indeed the Book has been removed from the database.